 You can also check the full list of Robo-advisors available in the UK and other European countries.
 It is important to note that most of the Robo-advisors mentioned above provide you with human, financial advisors.
 The customer support is there for you but only for technical issues.
 It does not give you actual advice on how to manage your savings.
 We believe that’s quite acceptable given the nature of a Robo-advisor in the first place, which is to automate your investments as much as possible and let you enjoy your time in other personal activities.

 Is my money safe in all those fintech?

 Yes, it should be!
-All the investment fintech present in this article are regulated and/or registered by top tier regulators like the Financial Conduct Authority (FCA) in the UK.
-Under this shield, all clients are protected up to £85,000 on their financial assets by the Financial Services Compensation Scheme (FSCS).
+All the investment fintech present in this article are regulated and/or registered by top-tier regulators like the Financial Conduct Authority (FCA) in the UK.
+Under this shield, all clients are protected by up to £85,000 on their financial assets by the Financial Services Compensation Scheme (FSCS).
 Therefore, in the unfortunate event of bankruptcy, your money will be safeguarded.